madian44/lox/lox-vsce/README.md

 # Notes
 Will run `resolve` on file save.

-Basic `Declarative language` configuration and `Go to definition` implementation.
+Basic `Declarative language` configuration `Go to definition` and completions implementation.